About

 Pindi Chole/ Chana/ Garbanzo Beans Recipe

-I made this recently for 50 people and it took me almost the whole day.
-Chole needs an overnight soak and then pressure cooked them.
+I made this recently for 50 people and it took me the whole day.
+Chole needs an overnight soak and then pressure-cooked them.
 Then I let it simmer for hours on a slow fire, till they were mushy and creamy.
 Topped it with the masala made with whole spices, chopped onion, generous amount of ginger-garlic, green chillies, tomatoes, all cooked to perfection.
 This is added to the boiled chana.
 Pindi Chole can be made with onions and tomatoes but as I had to make a large quantity, I added them.

 Punjabi food and desi ghee are partners in crime.
 My father used to say” Jo kare kyo, na maa kare na pyo’; meaning- no mom or dad can do what a dollop of ghee can do!
 I topped the Pindi Chole with a tempering of ghee and red chilli powder for the final kick.
 Pure decadence and foodie nirvana on your plate.